 Diabetes has become quite prevalent in our societies.
-Most people ailing from this disease are advised to eat parboiled rice.
-Unlike the white or brown rice, this rice is more effective in lowering your blood sugar levels.
+Sometimes people ailing from this disease are advised to eat parboiled rice.
+Unlike the white or brown rice, this rice may have less of an impact on your blood sugar levels.

 As a result, it helps in reducing the symptoms experienced by diabetic people.
 Remember to refrigerate your leftover converted rice.
-The low temperature helps in further lowering your blood sugar levels.
+Storing it at low temperatures may help in further reducing its impact on your blood sugar levels.

 It can be white, brown, purple, black or red.
 All these varieties provide different nutritional values.
 So, evaluate the nutritional content of each before consuming it.
 The white variety is quite common and massively processed, resulting in nutritional similarities typical with white rice.